GarlandKey/thinkbig/README.md

 ## Authors & contributors

-The original setup of this repository is by [100Devs](https://github.com/100Devs-ADHD).
+The original setup of this repository is by the [100Devs ADHD Study Group](https://github.com/100Devs-ADHD).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/100Devs-ADHD/thinkBig/contributors).